PROS / The Withings Go is waterproof up to 5 ATM, or 50 meters, and it tracks your swim strokes as steps.

 The Withings Go pedometer is a simple yet accurate step tracking device you can wear on your wrist or anywhere else with the included clip.
 It only has two screen modes, which show you your goal and the time so as to not bog you down in other details.
 It’s fully waterproof, the battery life lasts for eight months and it’s incredibly convenient to use to track your steps and swimming laps.
-For these reasons and more, we give this pedometer the Top Ten Reviews Bronze Award.

 The Withings Go is one of the best pedometers we tested when it comes to accuracy.
 We gave it top ratings for how accurately it tracks steps, distance and active minutes – in our testing, it exactly reported active minutes, was within 0.04 miles of our actual distance traveled and was less than 100 steps off for every 5,000 steps we took.
 Its calorie tracking was also very close, which makes the Go expertly accurate in all of its health tracking.

 For more exact accuracy, we recommend wearing the Withings Go near your hip with the included clip attachment, as that is the best place to register movement.
 We tested the Withings both as a wristband and a clip, though, and the wrist option is still just as accurate.

 This pedometer bracelet is extremely flexible, and you can either wear it as a wrist pedometer or as a clip attached to your clothing or a bag.
 The actual pedometer is a small disk that slips easily into its rubber housing, and you can switch the way you wear it as often as you want without any trouble.